Budgeting Mistakes to Avoid: 13 Real-Life Examples

 • Maintain a cash buffer: Keep $300-$500 in your checking account to cover auto-payments and avoid overdrafts.

-• Check payments monthly: Review bank statements to confirm payments process correctly and catch bill changes.
+• Check payments monthly: Review bank statements to confirm the payment process is going correctly and catch bill changes.

 • Set balance alerts: Enable bank notifications for balances below $600 to prevent payment issues.